CloudVE/cloudbridge/docs/topics/launch.rst

     subnet = provider.networking.subnets.get_or_create_default()

-When launching an instance, you can also specify several optional arguments such as the security group, a key pair, or instance user data.
-To allow you to connect to the launched instances, we will also supply those parameters (note that we're making an assumption here these resources exist; if you don't have those resources under your account, take a look at the `Getting Started <../getting_started.html>`_ guide).
+When launching an instance, you can also specify several optional arguments such as the firewall (a.k.a security group), a key pair, or instance user data.
+To allow you to connect to the launched instances, we will also supply those parameters (note that we're making an assumption here these resources exist;
+if you don't have those resources under your account, take a look at the `Getting Started <../getting_started.html>`_ guide).

 .. code-block:: python

     kp = provider.security.key_pairs.find(name='cloudbridge_intro')[0]
-    sg = provider.security.security_groups.list()[0]
+    fw = provider.security.vm_firewalls.list()[0]

 Launch an instance
 ------------------